Life lessons learnt in lockdown.

 However, people are still getting and some are tragically passing away from complications associated with the virus.
 Holidays and festivals are effectively cancelled for right now and weddings and major celebrations are set to look different for the foreseeable.
 Plans for the summer seem nebulous and even weekends no longer have the same appeal.
 Hell, even trips to the salon feel like the ultimate luxury!

-I am, by nature, a 'glass-half-full' kinda gal (sun sign Saggitarius, Leo rising ), but self-isolation has really pushed the limits of my positivity at times.
-I've fretted about not 'making the most' of all this extra time, I've beat myself up for lacking my usual motivation when it comes to exercise and I've had moments of paralysing powerlessness thinking about the state of the world.
+I am, by nature, a 'glass-half-full' kinda gal (sun sign Saggitarius, Leo rising ), but my time spent in isolation has really pushed the limits of my positivity at times.
+I've fretted about not 'making the most' of the extra time, I've beat myself up for lacking my usual motivation when it comes to exercise and I've had moments of paralysing powerlessness thinking about the state of the world.

 If this is the world's way of forcing us to learn a few new life lessons, these are the ones I really hope to remember when COVID-19 is a distant memory.

 At the beginning of this pandemic, panic buying swept the world and people turned into the worst possible versions of themselves.
 But now, as that selfishness abates and humanity realises that the only way we're actually making it through this is together, we're seeing value again, in living with what we have.

 Buying a jumbo pack of toilet roll won't spark the joy that sharing some fresh fruit or vegetables with an elderly neighbour will.
 Nor will stocking up on disinfectant wipes cheer you up the way enjoying the sun on your face might.
 I'm really making a conscious effort to count my blessings in this way and be so grateful for how much I already have… and how little I actually need.